toddcf/toddcf-author/README.md

-# Todd Croak-Falen
+# Todd Croak-Falen | Author Website
-## Author Website
 Official website for author Todd Croak-Falen.

-Books include:
-* Catch Up To Myself
-* The Druggist
+## Technology Used

+- HTML5
+- CSS3
+- JavaScript
+- jQuery
+- MailChimp

 ## Future Iterations

-The MVP version of this site is the home page only.
-This features a carousel that slides between the cover art of my books.
-Each image is a link to the book's Amazon page.
-There is also a Facebook icon in the footer that links to my author Facebook page.
-This was enough to allow me to take down my old site and replace it with this.
-Upcoming iterations include:

-* Improve mobile responsiveness.
-(Specifically centering the FB logo when the height of the footer changes, and fixing the synopsis div on the CUTM page.)
-* A page for "Catch Up To Myself," which the carousel will link to instead of Amazon.
-(The Amazon link will be on the "Catch Up To Myself" page.)
-* A page for "The Druggist," which the carousel will link to instead of Amazon.
-(The Amazon link will be on "The Druggist" page.)
+### Index

+- One-page (no scroll).
+- Background image: Cannon Beach.
+- Two buttons / calls to action:
+  - Enter Site
+  - Bonus Content (takes you to MailChimp signup form)

+### Novels

+- Have one page for all novels.
+Each section is 100vh and contains a link to the music page for that novel.
+- Cover artwork slides in from the left.
+Synopsis on the right.
+- Shaded cover art (no text) as fixed background.
+- Make mobile responsive.

+### Short Stories

+- Have one page for all short stories.
+Each section is 100vh and contains a link to the music page for that short story.
+- Make mobile responsive.

+### Screenplays

+- Have one page for all screenplays.
+Each section is 100vh and contains a link to the PDF for that script (pending Mark -- and in some cases Dave's -- approval).
+- Some sort of background artwork that I will probably have to commission.
+- Image of script's title page slides in from the left.
+- Synopsis on the left.

+### Music

+- Each novel and short story has its own dedicated page for music.
+- Nav:
+  - Drops down when user scrolls down.
+- Footer:
+  - Contains Amazon Associates link wording.
+  - Copyright automatically updates current year.
+- Make mobile responsive.

+### Bonus Content

+- Improve styling of bonus content signup form.

 * A page for my "Henchmen Wanted" screenplay, which will include an embedded Vimeo of the short film version, "Expendable."
 * Contact page with a form so fans can send me emails.
 * "About" page.